gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## Sending

-CRYPTO chunk sending happens either when DTLS needs to send its own data directly to the DTLS peer i.e. due to handshaking or when SCTP requires transferring control or DATA chunk to the remote SCTP Endpoint.
+CRYPTO chunk sending happens when SCTP requires transferring control or DATA chunk(s) to the remote SCTP Endpoint.
 For a proper handling, DCI shall be set to an established instance of DTLS connection.

-### DTLS Signaling

-DTLS shall transfer DTLS records to SCTP Header Handler as array of bytes.
-Each array has maximum size equal to the maximum size of SCTP payload as computed by SCTP minus the size of the CRYPTO chunk header.
-Each array shall contain one or more DTLS records, this is up to DTLS.
-From SCTP perspective each array is opaque data and will be used as payload of one CRYPTO chunk.

-### SCTP Payload

-SCTP Chunk handler will create the payload of a legacy SCTP packet according to {{RFC9260}}.
+SCTP Chunk handler will create the payload of a legacy SCTP packet according to {{RFC9260}} and any used SCTP extensions.
 Such payload will assume a PMTU that is equal to the value computed by SCTP minus the size of the CRYPTO Chunk header and DTLS record and authentication tag overhead.
 It's up to SCTP Chunk Handler to implement all the SCTP rules for bundling and retransmission mechanism.
 Once ready, the payload will be transferred to DTLS as a single array of bytes.

 Once DTLS has created the related DTLS record (or DTLS records), it will transfer the encrypted data as an array of bytes to CRYPTO chunk